Denis Healey: Education

-Healey received early education at Bradford Grammar School.
+Healey was privately educated at Bradford Grammar School.
 In 1936 he won an exhibition scholarship to Balliol College, Oxford, to read Greats.
 He there became involved in Labour politics, although he was not active in the Oxford Union Society.
 Also while at Oxford, Healey joined the Communist Party in 1937 during the Great Purge, but left in 1940 after the Fall of France.

 At Oxford, Healey met future Prime Minister Edward Heath (then known as "Teddy"), whom he succeeded as president of Balliol College Junior Common Room, and who became a lifelong friend and political rival.

 Healey achieved a double first degree, awarded in 1940.
 He was a Harmsworth Senior Scholar at Merton College, Oxford in 1940.

 Second World War

 After graduation, Healey served in the Second World War as a gunner in the Royal Artillery before being commissioned as a second lieutenant in April 1941.
 Serving with the Royal Engineers, he saw action in the North African campaign, the Allied invasion of Sicily (1943) and the Italian campaign (1943–1945) and was the military landing officer ("beach master") for the British assault brigade at Anzio in 1944.
+He was twice mentioned in dispatches during this campaign.

 Healey became an MBE in 1945.

 He left the service with the rank of Major.
 He declined an offer to remain in the army, with the rank of Lieutenant colonel, as part of the team researching the history of the Italian campaign under Colonel David Hunt.
 He also decided against taking up a senior scholarship at Balliol, which might have led to an academic career.

 Political career

 Early career

 Healey joined the Labour Party.
 Still in uniform, he gave a strongly left-wing speech to the Labour Party conference in 1945, declaring, "the upper classes in every country are selfish, depraved, dissolute and decadent" shortly before the general election in which he narrowly failed to win the Conservative-held seat of Pudsey and Otley, doubling the Labour vote but losing by 1,651 votes.

-He became secretary of the international department of the Labour Party in 1944, becoming a foreign policy adviser to Labour leaders and establishing contacts with socialists across Europe.
+He became secretary of the international department of the Labour Party in 1945, becoming a foreign policy adviser to Labour leaders and establishing contacts with socialists across Europe.
 He was a strong opponent of the Communist Party of Great Britain at home and the Soviet Union internationally.
 From 1948 to 1960 he was a councillor for the Royal Institute of International Affairs and the International Institute for Strategic Studies from 1958 until 1961.
 He was a member of the Fabian Society executive from 1954 until 1961.
 Healey used his position as the Labour Party's International Secretary to promote the Korean War on behalf of British state propagandists, used British intelligence agencies to attack Marxist leaders within UK trade unions, and to exploit his position in government to publish his books through IRD propaganda fronts.